Arnaiz23/dotfiles/README.md

 # Dotfiles of Adrián Arnaiz

-This configuration of the Linux terminal is 100% personal.
+This is the configuration of the Linux terminal.

 ## Includes